How do you learn what you don’t know – especially if it is about a free online sweepstakes?

 If you fail to plan, you are planning to fail. ~ Benjamin Franklin

-DO NOT fall into the trap of creating a sweepstakes ‘just because’.
+DO NOT fall into the trap of creating an online sweepstakes ‘just because’.
 This is especially tempting when a calendar holiday or event comes around and suddenly there are hundreds, or even thousands, of #ValentinesDay promotions, #12DaysofChristmas giveaways or foodie contests on #NationalHamburgerDay.
 Making yourself busy so you have something to report to your boss, or jumping on the seasonal bandwagon will do nothing to increase sales.
 (After all, that is the main objective of every marketing activity.)

 You are better off doing nothing, than hosting a rushed, disastrous social sweepstakes.